prody/ProDy/doc/examples/measure/contacts.rst

 Fast contact selections
 -------------------------------------------------------------------------------

-For repeated and faster contact identification :class:`Contacts` class is recommended.
+For repeated and faster contact identification :class:`~.Contacts` class is recommended.

 >>> # We pass the protein as argument